MarcoGarlet/CTF-Writeups/xmas-ctf-2018/Pinkie/Pinkie.md

 ```
 So we could for istance try to write printf GOT entry in order to call system instead of printf but I considered that:

-* No checks boundary are performed after gets is permormed
+* No checks boundary are performed after gets
 * The absence of canary permit to perform ret2libc to system passing `sh` string as argument

 The exploit: